2025-2026 Curriculum

 Chinese 1B

-In this course, students continue the study of listening, speaking, reading and writing begun in Chinese IA.
+In this course, students continue the study of listening, speaking, reading and writing begun in Chinese 1A.

 Coding for Fun 8